OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     parser.reset_anchor()

-The second line is a comment that helps the reader identify the column number (particularly on a printout), and does not need to be parsed.
+The second line is a comment that helps the reader identify the column number (particularly on a printout) and does not need to be parsed.

-In the third line, the first 3 columns contain flags that are either ``'T'`` or ``'F'``.
+In the third line, the first three columns contain flags that are either ``'T'`` or ``'F'``.
 Columns 4-10 contain a floating point number, and columns 11 through 20 contain another floating point number.
 Note that there isn't always a space between the two numbers in this format, particularly when the second number has a negative sign.
-We can't parse this with a regular separator, but we can use the special separator ``'columns'``
+We can't parse this with a regular separator, but we can use the special separator ``'columns'``.

 Let's parse this file to extract the third boolean flag and the two numbers.